USCbiostats/sifter-aphylo/README.md

 - Trees
 - GO annotations

-The current version of Biopython package was downloaded from [here](http://biopython.org/DIST/biopython-1.76.tar.gz) as the version 1.76 is the latest to support Python 2.7, which is the version used in SIFTER (we believe).
+The current version of Biopython package was downloaded from [here](https://github.com/biopython/biopython/archive/biopython-160.tar.gz) as the version 1.60 is the latest to have the module `Bio.Align.Generic`, which is the version used in SIFTER (we believe).

 We needed to install pysqlite instead of sqlite, which needed the following lib: